thuc248997/userboard-rzv2m/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/TzaTyqkk9OA/0.jpg)](https://youtu.be/TzaTyqkk9OA)

-This repository is a Linux reference software for building core-image-bsp on Renesas RZ/V2M.
+This repository is a Linux reference software for building the Demo Core-Image on Renesas `RZ/V2M Evaluation Kit` .
-You have to get the proprietary software and hardware before building this REPO.
+You have to get the proprietary software before building this REPO.
 Please contact for the following name card:

 ## Contact